benkolera/talk-opaleye/code/README.md

 Side note, Query is just an alias for a QueryArr with no input: type Query a = QueryArr () a

+And if none of that makes sense, just know that you can safely treat Arrow notation just like a monadic do.
+You'll eventually realise this is a lie when you get a "Variable x is not defined" error when you try and use a bound output in an arrow body, but by that time you'll have enough other understanding that it'll click at that point. :smile:

 ### Projection